cmsuser1/MPSM-BPA/Provider-Matching/README.md

-# Shared Systems Model Provider Matching
+# Legacy System Model Provider Matching
 ## High Level Requirements
-In addition to what can be found in the [Design Challenge](https://github.com/cmsuser1/MPSM-BPA/blob/master/DESIGN_CHALLENGE.md), the business owner wishes for you to create a highly available service that accepts the following [Example Input File](https://github.com/cmsuser1/MPSM-BPA/blob/master/Attribute-Matching/provider_matching.csv) and produces files that are to be ingested into the Shared Systems.
+In addition to what can be found in the [Design Challenge](https://github.com/cmsuser1/MPSM-BPA/blob/master/DESIGN_CHALLENGE.md), the business owner wishes for you to create a highly available service that accepts the following [Example Input File](https://github.com/cmsuser1/MPSM-BPA/blob/master/Attribute-Matching/provider_matching.csv) and produces files that are to be ingested into the legacy system.

-The Shared Systems accepts files for each model in which providers are participating in.
+The legacy system accepts files for each model in which providers are participating in.
 All models have the same requirement of only individual provider participation.
-Ensure that valid data will be entered into the Shared System.
+Ensure that valid data will be entered into the legacy system.

 Make sure to explain why certain decisions were made while researching, designing, and building this service.
 ## Input File